grahamalderson/f5-awsapigw-waf/README.md

+This is woefully out of date and better methods should be used.
+Archiving.

 # f5-awsapigw-waf
 Postman collection and environment to quickly deploy WAF protection in front of AWS API Gateway onto an existing F5 BIG-IP.